aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 Each of these elements will be presented in the following way:

+- views (wireframes that represent the structure of each page)
 - routes and controllers (a list of the URLs and their associated controller functions)
 - models (class + attributes + methods)
-- views (wireframes that represent the structure of each page)

 ## Structure and flow of the interface

 The target audience (TfL analysts) will most likely use the app the desktop rather than from the phone.

+**Wireframes** are useful tools in interface design as they help to build the skeleton of the app or website.
+It helps to organise the elements of the page and provide understanding for the basic architecture and design.

+Advantages of wireframing:

+- Represent the needs and requirements of the users visually.
+- Easy to implement for early stages of the project.
+- Give a good outlook of the early visual design for initial feedback.
+- Easier to amend the changes compared to concept designs.

+Disadvantages of wireframing:

+- Client might be confused by the idea of wireframes as they are quite basic compared to concept design.
+- Efficient communication is required to make sure that concept design has all the functionality shown in wireframes.

+Considering our methodology before, this project relies on improvement through feedback during scrum team sessions.
+Despite certain disadvantages, wireframes still lower the risk of failure as they allow growth-driven future development.

-Therefore, the following structure and flow of the interface is suggested:
+Therefore, the following structure and flow of the interface is suggested through wireframes:

 ![wireframe1](wireframes/Wireframe1.jpg)

 Figure 1 - the home page of the website for the desktop use.
+In this wireframe, there is a home page, where new user can register or existing user can find a button for login.

 ![wireframe2](wireframes/Wireframe2.jpg)

 Figure 2 - the dashboards page for the desktop use with all the data dashboards.
+In this wireframe, the user can observe main dashboards with analysis of data.
+The user can press on the specific graph he/she needs.
+The user can also request a summary report to the email, which is connected to their email account.

 ![wireframe3](wireframes/Wireframe3.jpg)

 Figure 3 - the preferences page for the desktop use in order to get a more personalised analysis of data.
+In this wireframe, the user can edit the preferences so that only filtered data is displayed.
+Current filters are provisional only and can be subject to change.

 ![wireframe4](wireframes/Wireframe4.jpg)

 Figure 4 - the feedback page, where users can leave their feedback or requests, for the desktop use.
+In this wireframe, the user can fill our a feedback form, which he/she can use to contact us regarding any questions, request or bugs/errors.

 ## Application structure